Philip Roth may have given his last public talk

 Roth did not refer to those remarks on Wednesday.
 But when The Associated Press emailed his literary agent, Andrew Wylie, and asked whether Roth had given his last public talk, Wylie responded, “That’s his last.”

 One of the world’s most honored authors, the 81-year-old Roth has a history of both keeping and stepping back from public vows.
 He revealed in 2012 that he had stopped writing books and, after dependably turning out a book a year during the previous decade, has published nothing since the 2010 novel “Nemesis.”
 But he also said that a New York Times interview he granted in 2012 was his last.
-He has since spoken to a Television Critics Association panel and responded to questions from the cultural editor of Svenska Dagbladet, a Swedish publication.
+He has since spoken to a Television Critics Association panel and responded to questions from the cultural editor of Svenska Dagbladet, a Swedish newspaper.

 When he first came to Yaddo, he recalled that his closest companion was an Olivetti Lettera 22 typewriter on which, he lamented, he could “write nothing but crap.”
 He praised the healing powers of his “unprepossessing cabin,” the sandwich and celery stalk contained in his lunch pail and the decadent stack of pancakes he was served in the mornings.

-“And yet breakfast mitigates all,” he stated.
+“And yet breakfast mitigates all,” he said.

 Wylie told the AP that he was not aware of any more scheduled public events for Roth.
 During his acceptance speech, Roth joked about a possible return.